-As of December 31, 2012, the Company has been engaged in exploration activities aimed at fulfilling and some blocks exceeding work commitments outlined in the table included in Item 6.2 above.
-The Company and partners plan to pursue an aggressive exploration strategy with assets positioned along several producing trends.
-In 2012 Africa Oil announced successful results from the Ngamia-1 exploration well, which was the first exploration well for the Company in the Tertiary Rift Play.
-The well encountered more than 100 meters of net oil pay and confirmed discovery of a significant new oil producing province, and the first significant oil discovery in Kenya.
-This discovery was followed by Twiga South-1 some 22km north, which also discovered and tested light gravity and further confirmed a potentially significant extension of the Tertiary Rift Play.
-Following these discoveries, the Company and its partners have significantly ramped up seismic acquisition and mobilized extra rigs that over the next few years will be working to drill a large prospect inventory that spans several sub-basins.
-Meanwhile the Company, with its partners, plans to continue an aggressive exploration campaign that will see additional exploration wells drilled to test high-impact prospects in the Cretaceous, Jurassic, and Permo-Triassic Rift plays.
+In 2012 Africa Oil announced successful results from the Ngamia-1 exploration well in Block 10BB, which was the first exploration well for the Company in the Tertiary Rift Play.
+The well encountered more than 200 meters of net oil pay and was the first significant oil discovery in Kenya.
+This discovery was followed in 2013 by the Twiga South-1 some 22km north in Block 13T, which also discovered and tested light gravity oil and further confirmed a potentially significant extension of the Tertiary Rift Play.